DeepPSP/cinc2021/images/README.md

 # Images to illustrate data distributions, challenge results, etc.

+Many of the images are created using data from [Results](/results/).

 code are executed in the root directory of the challenge repository, say in `/home/wenh06/Jupyter/workspace/cinc2021/`

 the [scored_classes_distribution.png](/images/scored_classes_distribution.png) is generated using the following code